-In game theory, Parrando’s Paradox claims that although two losing games played independently will always lose, two losing games played alternately may generate a winning streak.
+In game theory, Parrondo’s Paradox claims that although two losing games played independently will always lose, two losing games played alternately may generate a winning streak.
 The loses in one game, like the small repetitive supports of a ratchet, seem to prevent downward movement or loses in another.
-Since two games when cross-referenced seem to multliply intelligence, Parrando’s Paradox encourages a gamble with losses that would generally be considered unproductive.
+Since two games when cross-referenced seem to multliply intelligence, Parrondo’s Paradox encourages a gamble with losses that would generally be considered unproductive.

 Many organized systems, from games to electronic circuitry to genetics, behave in ways that run counter to our common notions of order and efficiency.
 Messy redundancies, generally thought to inhibit streamlined organization, multiply possibilities for trial and error; accidents broaden the base of responses because they introduce new information that the system needs to grow.
 Losses, accidents, inversions, jokes, and tricks, whether they appear as exceptional conditions or a staple crop, introduce extrinsic information—error that makes organizations robust.